Web-Dev-Classroom/introduction-to-javascript-with-dom-and-closures-paladique/README.md

 ## 🚀Challenge

 Add new event handler to your closure to do something more to the plants; for example, double-click a plant to bring it to the front.
-Get creative!
+Get creative

 ## Post-Lecture Quiz